Share this article

 This Fireside Chat was the perfect ending to EDHEC’s Global Talent Day leaving students, alumni and faculty embracing change and celebrating the evolution of workplace culture.
 EDHEC’s current Global MBA class is proud to be diverse with over 33 nationalities.
 This international cohort is bound to continue and advance the inclusive way of thinking that these three leaders have started.

 What are your thoughts on diversity in the workplace?
 Share your comments and celebrate diversity on social with #ProudlyEDHEC.
-Learn more about EDHEC’s Global MBA programme here or reach out to our admissions team for information on how to apply.

 Read the related article: "Why Diversity Matters During Your MBA Experience"

 Operating from campuses in Lille, Nice, Paris, London and Singapore, EDHEC is one of the top 15 European business schools, ranked 1st worldwide for its Master in Finance.
 Fully international and directly connected to the business world, EDHEC commands a strong reputation for research excellence and the ability to train entrepreneurs and managers capable of breaking new ground.
 EDHEC functions as a genuine laboratory of ideas and produces innovative solutions valued by businesses.

 The School’s teaching is inspired by its research work and a focus on “learning by doing”, all with the aim of equipping people with the skills to succeed in business.